keboola/storage-api-php-client/README.md

 ### Redshift tests

 Reshift tests require a cluster connected to Storage API and credentials.
-When you have a project with enabled Redshift, create 2 Redshift buckets:
+When you have a project with enabled Redshift, create 2 Redshift buckets (using Storage API Console):

    - in.c-api-tests-redshift
    - out.c-api-tests-redshift

-Then you can create your Redshift user:

- - Connect to your Redshift database `sapi_YOURPROJECTID` and run queries:
+Then you can create your Redshift user.
+Connect to your Redshift database `sapi_YOURPROJECTID` and run queries:

 	    CREATE USER test_user PASSWORD '***';
 	    GRANT ALL PRIVILEGES ON DATABASE sapi_YOURPROJECTID TO test_user;